varya/steroids/_posts/steroids_npm/2013-08-21-troubleshooting-connectivity.markdown

 ## Does the iOS Simulator open?

-Does running the `$ steroids simulator` command while `$ steroids connect` is running open the iOS Simulator wtihout any hiccups?
+Does running the `$ steroids simulator` command while `$ steroids connect` is running open the iOS Simulator without any hiccups?
 (Note that this step only works on a Mac running OS X.)

 ## Still out of luck?